Alessandro-Petitti/DPOC/README.md

 ### Solution Features

 1. **Parallelized Computation of Transition Probabilities (`P_ij`)**
-   - Leveraging parallel processing, this feature accelerates the computation of state transition probabilities, essential for dynamic programming algorithms.
+   - Leveraging Numpy indexing, this feature accelerates the computation of state transition probabilities, essential for dynamic programming algorithms.

 2. **Value Iteration with Gauss-Seidel Updates**
    - This implementation of the value iteration algorithm uses Gauss-Seidel updates for faster convergence.
 By updating states sequentially within each iteration, it reduces computational overhead compared to standard synchronous methods.